Dither

 Roadmap #

-Once Dither moves out of the simulation phase, the first proof-of-concept application will be a chat app as outlined in the Dither Chat application spec.
+Once the core parts are usable, the first proof-of-concept application will be a chat app as outlined in the Dither Chat application spec.

 Community #